 Foreign Travel Vaccinations

 If you are considering travelling abroad you may need travel vaccinations.
 Please be aware that we need six to eight weeks notice before you travel, otherwise we may not be able to book you in for your vaccinations and they may not be at full potency for when you depart.

 If we have not had sufficient notice we may ask you to attend a travel clinic at a local pharmacy and you will be charged for this service.

-Before booking your appointment please ask at Reception for a travel form or click on the link below, print, complete and return to the surgery.
+Before booking your appointment please ask at Reception for a travel form or click on the tab above.

 Breast cancer kills more women than any other form of cancer and becomes more common with increasing age.
 If the small changes are discovered early there is a better chance of successful recovery.
 Please consult your Doctor about any concerns you may have.